pranaymethuku/big-tic-tac-toe/README.md

 # Tic-Tac-Toe with Java
-A basic MVC version of the classic Tic-Tac-Toe game with grid size greater than or equal to 3.
+A Model-View-Controller implementation of the Tic-Tac-Toe game.

+## Key features
+Flexible grid size (theoretically infinite), without compromising performance.
+Uses dynamic programming concepts to ensure constant time termination state checks.

 ## Requirements
 For the program to run, you must have a recent Java Development Kit (JDK) on your machine.